-Any student who feels the program is not adhering to the Standards of an Accredited Educational Program for the Radiographer as specified by the JRCERT may file a grievance.
+Any student who feels there has been a violation, misinterpretation, or inequitable application of any existing policy, procedure, or regulation may file a grievance.
 The student must follow the Student JRCERT Noncompliance Grievance Procedure.

 - 1. The student must inform the Program Director, in writing, of the alleged noncompliance issue - 2.
 The Program Director will schedule a meeting with the Radiologic Science Grievance Committee within five clinical days.
 The student will present their grievance of noncompliance to this committee, including sufficient documentation. - 3.
 After hearing all evidence, the committee will make the appropriate resolution of the complaint within 24 hours.
 All information pertaining to the complaint will be recorded and maintained for inspection in the JRCERT Complaint File.
 (USDE regulations require a record of such complaints.) - 4.
 The Radiologic Science Grievance Committee will reconvene and announce the resolution.
-If the student is not satisfied with the resolution the student may contact the Academic Dean's Office and/or JRCERT.
+If the student is not satisfied with the resolution the student may contact the Office of the University Vice President of Academic Affairs (VPAA) and/or JRCERT.